XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: Introduction

 In summary, our contributions are listed as follows:

-(1) We establish the first CROSS-domain Open-Vocabulary Action recognition benchmark named XOV-Action, which includes four test domains exhibiting various levels of domain gap in comparison to the training domains.
-We identify closed-set and open-set categories for each test domain, thus providing a comprehensive way to evaluate models across various situations.
+(1) Our proposed model, named XOV-Action, can capture rich action-related concepts from videos by Diversified Elaboration Representation Learning.
+By leveraging textual descriptions of action categories, XOV-Action learns diverse concepts during training and associates them with open-set categories during test.
+Extensive experiments demonstrate the effectiveness of our XOV-Action in recognizing novel actions across domains.

-(2) We conduct a thorough evaluation of five state-of-the-art CLIP-based video learners based on XOV-Action.
-Our experimental analysis demonstrates the limited performance of these methods in cross-domain open-vocabulary action recognition, revealing potential challenges of this task.
+(2) Our proposed XOV-Action also learns scene-agnostic video representations by Scene-Aware Video-text Alignment, encouraging the video encoder to downweight the attention on scene information and thus pay more attention to inherent action information.
+Extensive experiments demonstrate the effectiveness of our XOV-Action in bridging domain gaps.

-(3) We propose a novel Scene-Aware video-Text Alignment (SATA) method, which aims to learn scene-agnostic video representations to recognize actions across domains.
-Extensive experiments demonstrate the effectiveness of our method in tackling domain gaps.
+(3) We establish a CROSS-domain Open-Vocabulary Action recognition Benchmark, dubbed XOVABench, which consists of four test domains exhibiting various levels of domain gaps in comparison to the training domains.
+We identify closed-set and open-set categories for each test domain, and thus provide a comprehensive way to evaluate open-vocabulary action models across various situations.